dentys03/manual_duplex_linux/README.md

 Due to this bug:
 https://bugs.launchpad.net/ubuntu/+source/cups-filters/+bug/1340435

-it's not needed to print one blank page.
+It's not needed to print one blank page.

-If your cups-filters are older than 1.0.55, uncomment usr/lib/cups/backend/duplex-print from line 84 This might be needed on non debian based systems (But i havent tested.
+If your cups-filters are older than 1.0.55, uncomment usr/lib/cups/backend/duplex-print from line 84.

+This might be needed on non debian based systems (But i havent tested.
 Someone please feedback on this).